 Why is our blood pressure important?

-Nurse Rose: Knowing your blood pressure and keeping it at healthy level are critical to your health because people with untreated high blood pressure are at a greater risk of heart disease and stroke.
-High blood pressure causes about 1,000 deaths per day in the U.S.
+Keeping tabs on your blood pressure is important because people with high blood pressure are at a greater risk for heart disease and stroke – the two leading causes of death in the U.S.

 How common is high blood pressure?